“This World is Possible”

 A father of two Nai choristers once told us “I am worried our children will not remember how our home looked like.
 We left Syria when they were very young”.
 Awash in a sudden surge of sadness, his voice quivered, “but even if they remember, our home is gone.
 Destroyed.”
 Having no magic words to comfort him, we sat in silence listening to the Choir singing.
 His face gradually lit up and his body swung lightly with the familiar melody.
 “This is why I want my kids to be with the choir” he beamed, “the memory of our home may fade, but the beauty of Syria lives in these songs.”

 Despite the fact the families live in transient and face challenges in all aspects of their lives, some 200 children have found a sense of belonging through a love for music by singing with Nai.
 On their journey to becoming new Canadians, the children learn songs from Syria and the Levant Region, but they also learn songs of a multicultural Canada, their new home.
-While some children still struggling with communicating in English, they all keenly learn English songs and a variety of songs in other languages.
+While some children still struggle with communicating in English, they all keenly learn English songs and a variety of songs in other languages.
 The children attend weekly choir sessions where professional musicians, conductors and educators lead the Nai kids through musical and community building activities.
 In moments when we see a glimmer in the children’s eyes, laughter in their hearts, elation in their spirit, and collective awe by the beauty of the sound we have just made, we feel a greater sense of belonging and a spark of hope.

 This Canada Day Concert at the Aga Khan Museum is CultureLink Nai Children’s Choir’s first formal concert presentation since it was established two and a half years ago.
 We want to show the world what is possible with refugee children who were deprived of years of schooling and who never learned to sing before they came to Canada.
 Nai Children’s Choir will be joined by Jawa Band whose members have been instrumental to Nai’s growth.
 Java Jawa Band is also exclusively comprised of Syrian newcomers.
 The songs of Nai and Jawa Band reflect both the musical history of Syria and music as a living tradition evolving in a diaspora community where singers and instrumentalists negotiate new identities and weave unique elements of Syrian music within Canada’s multicultural and classical music soundscape.